The Ultimate Guide to Acing Your IB Mock Exams

 4. The Big One: Predicted Grades

-Let's be direct: your mock results are a massive factor in the predicted grades your teachers submit to universities.
+Let's be direct: your mock results may be a large factor in the predicted grades your teachers submit to universities.
 While mocks don't contribute to your final IB score, they are crucial for your university applications, especially for places like the UK and Europe.
 A strong mock performance can open doors.

 How to Prepare for Mocks: A Step-by-Step Plan

-Vague revision goals like "study Biology" won't cut it.
+Vague revision goals like "study Biology" are nearly worthless.
 You need a structured, active approach to make real progress.

 Step 1: Master the Syllabus

 Your subject syllabus is your map.
-Print it out.
+Print or sketch it out.
 Go through it topic by topic and use a traffic light system: Green (I know this well), Yellow (I kind of remember this), and Red (What is this?!).
-Your "Red" and "Yellow" topics are your revision priorities.
+The "Red" and "Yellow" topics are your revision priorities.

 Step 2: Build a Realistic Timetable

 Don't just list subjects.
 Break them down into smaller, manageable topics.
-Schedule these into a calendar over several weeks.
+Schedule these into "chunked" sessions in a calendar over several weeks.
 Be honest about how much you can do in a day, and schedule breaks to avoid burnout.
 Pro tip: tackle your "Red" topics when you have the most energy.

 Step 3: Use Active Revision Methods